 Simply put, it is an electronic permit generated on the GST portal that details the quantity and unit measurement of goods in transit within a state or interstate.
 It is a requirement for all transporters moving goods worth more than Rs.
 50,000 to have an electronic permit.
 The e-way bill generated for the transportation of goods is valid across all states and union territories in India.

-The e-way bill must always be generated before goods worth more than Rs.
-50,000 are shipped.
+Generate the e-way bill before shipping goods worth over Rs.
+50,000.
 The permit should include details of the shipped goods, the transporter handling the goods while in transit, the recipient and the consignor.
-While the permit is generated for the supply of goods, it is also used for non-supply transactions like export/import, return of goods, or completely kicked-down supply.
+An e-way bill authorizes goods supply and covers non-supply transactions like export, import, returns, or knocked-down shipments.

 Who should generate an e-way Bill?